-THOUSAND OAKS, Calif., March 18, 2017 /PRNewswire/ -- Amgen (NASDAQ:AMGN) today announced detailed results from the Repatha[®] (evolocumab) cognitive function trial (EBBINGHAUS) evaluating the impact on cognitive function in 1,974 patients enrolled in the Repatha cardiovascular outcomes study (FOURIER).
-The study demonstrated that the effect of Repatha on the primary endpoint of executive function was non-inferior to placebo.
-In addition, there was no statistical difference between Repatha and placebo on the other cognitive domains tested: working memory, memory function and psychomotor speed (secondary endpoints).
-The detailed results from EBBINGHAUS were presented at a Late-Breaking Clinical Trials Session at the American College of Cardiology 66th Annual Scientific Session (ACC.17) in Washington, D.C.
+THOUSAND OAKS, Calif., Aug.
+16, 2017 /PRNewswire/ -- Amgen (NASDAQ:AMGN) today announced that the New England Journal of Medicine (NEJM) published results from the Repatha® (evolocumab) cognitive function trial (EBBINGHAUS), which was conducted in a subset of patients enrolled in the randomized, placebo-controlled Repatha cardiovascular outcomes study (FOURIER).
+The study demonstrated that Repatha was non-inferior to placebo, with no significant difference in cognitive function between the Repatha and placebo-treated groups.